Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

  - So, when the client finally makes the post, it sends some text, along with a single file_path or multiple of them.
  - When post is stored in DB, you save the content, along with the list of files.
  - Asynchronously, these files are also uploaded to CDN, and you get back CDN_url, which is also stored in the posts DB.
  - On post fetch, you return CDN_url if that's available.

+__we ususally store static(something that doesnt usually change like image or video doesnt gert updated) or media content in CDNs__

 ---
 title: Local and global caching.
 description: discussion of local and global caching.
 duration: 300
 card_type: cue_card
 ---

 ## 3: Local Caching